How does Adobe Commerce's managed cloud WAF (powered by Fastly) work?

 How do we update WAF rule sets?
 How quickly can a WAF rule be changed or updated and applied globally in production?

-How is Magento Cloud WAF different from the WAF solution Fastly offers to its direct customers?
+How is Adobe Commerce's cloud WAF different from the WAF solution Fastly offers to its direct customers?

 The WAF solution that is sold directly by Fastly is a paid offering that includes broader rule sets and additional features like rule customization and malware protection.
-Magento's Cloud WAF solution includes a subset of rules targeted at the Magento application and includes only one rule set for each customer's Production environment.
+Adobe Commerce's cloud WAF solution includes a subset of rules targeted at the Adobe Commerce application and includes only one rule set for each customer's Production environment.

 What types of security threats does WAF protect against?